 Hypothermia Shelter – To serve those who are homeless in our area, St. Mary’s supports FACETS in Fairfax, Virginia http://facetscares.org in hosting a hypothermia shelter each January during the week of the Martin Luther King, Jr. holiday.
-Many volunteers have enthusiastically participated in our shelters through the years and our guests count on that great response each year.
+Many volunteers have enthusiastically participated in our shelters through the years and our guests count on a great response each year.
 Sign-up information for this program is available in our November, December, and early January bulletins.

-Lenten Rice Bowls – Each year during Lent, St. Mary’s participates in this Catholic Relief Services program of prayer, fasting, education, and giving that helps care for people locally and globally.
+Lenten Rice Bowls – Each year during Lent, St. Mary’s supports this Catholic Relief Services program of prayer, fasting, education, and giving that helps care for people locally and globally.
 The goal of the Lenten Rice Bowl program is to link participants in solidarity to one another and provide relief to those who are suffering in poverty.
 For more information, please visit: https://www.crsricebowl.org

-Thanksgiving Food Drive – St. Mary’s parishioners collect non-perishable food in support of the Catholic Charities St. Lucy Project, which helps feed our brothers and sisters in need throughout all the counties in our Diocese all year long.
+St. Lucy Project Food Drive – Each year, St. Mary’s parishioners host a food drive to support the Catholic Charities St. Lucy Project, which helps feed our brothers and sisters in need throughout all the counties in our Diocese all year long.
 We welcome adults and parents with their teens to volunteer to help us load the food donations onto the St. Lucy’s truck.
 Once a date is confirmed for this event, additional information will appear in our Parish Bulletin and website.

 St. Mary of Sorrow’s Samaritan Fund & Tithing Fund